 Here are things that should not be conducted in Slack, but instead put in an issue or other “Source of Truth” location:

 Important updates on the status of a project or issue

 Decisions that were made from conversations in Slack

 Major bugs or problems that were unconvered on Slack

 New ideas that warrant follow-up

 Our team has a dedicated Zoom room that anybody on the 2i2c team may use.
 We try not to publicly post this link to avoid the likelihood of abuse.
-The room is password-protected but accessible to anybody that joins via the link.
-Ask any team member what the URL is (it is easy to remember) if you wish to join.

 Each of 2i2c’s team members has an

 @2i2c.org email account.